 Patients receiving therapeutic doses of Pentazocine and Naloxone Tablets have experienced hallucinations (usually visual), disorientation, and confusion which have cleared spontaneously within a period of hours.
 The mechanism of this reaction is not known.
 Such patients should be very closely observed and vital signs checked.
-If the drug is reinstituted, it should be done with caution since these acute CNS manifestations taken orally and will not interfere with the pharmacologic action of pentazocine.
-However, this amount of naloxone given by injection has profound antagonistic action to narcotic analgesics.
-Severe, even lethal, consequences may result from misuse of tablets by injection either alone or in combination with other substances, such as pulmonary emboli, vascular occlusion, ulceration and abscesses and withdrawal symptoms in narcotic dependent individuals.
+If the drug is reinstituted, it should be done with caution since these acute CNS manifestations may recur.